 - overstating the benefits of prescription opioid use for chronic pain

 - purposely targeting vulnerable patient populations (i.e., veterans, the elderly, etc.)

 After Ohio’s bold move, other states began to follow suit.
 Now, the attorneys general of 41 different states are joining forces to investigate Big Pharma companies nationwide.
 The ultimate goal of these widespread lawsuits is to legally force pharmaceutical manufacturers to change their marketing tactics and offer better warnings as to how addictive opioid medications can be.
 So far, all of the cases have been civil.

 What We Can Expect in 2018

 While both local and state governments are working hard to fight Big Pharma in court, the death toll for opioid overdoses is still rising.
-President Donald Trump may have declared the opioid epidemic a public health emergency, but neither he nor Congress have yet taken any viable steps to actually combat it.
+President Donald Trump may have declared the opioid epidemic a public health emergency, but neither he nor Congress has taken any viable steps to combat it yet.
 At the rate people are overdosing, a projected 500,000 Americans could die from opioid misuse in the next decade.

 Opioid Addiction Treatment at TTC Care

 If you are one of the millions of Americans struggling with an addiction to opioid drugs, The Treatment Center’s Residential Care facility in South Florida is here to help.
 Our team of medical professionals and caring counselors will help you through every step of your recovery process.
 With programs ranging from the 12-step method to holistic modalities at your disposal, you’ll be able to get sober in a safe, secure environment.
 For more information, please call us at (844) 201-3136.
 All calls are confidential, and you do not have to be a Florida resident to enter treatment with us.